 1. How do I tell whether a file exists or not?

-Filesize function.
+When writing software one of the basic tasks is checking whether files exist and how big they are.
+In Ubercode these tasks are achieved with the Filesize function.
 This returns -1 if the file is not there, or if the file exists it returns a value >= 0 which is the size of the file in bytes.
+You do not need to trap any exception codes to use Filesize.
+For example:

 // Fsize.cls

-Ubercode 1 class Fsize
+Ubercode 1 Class Fsize

 public function main()